SOS-CER/SOS-CER.github.io/_projects/labs/10-lab/10-lab-test.md

 ---
-title: CSC216 Lab 10 - Iterators
+title: CSC 217 Lab 10 - Iterators
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab10]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab10]
-description: CSC216 Lab 10 - Testing
+description: CSC 217 Lab 10 - Testing
 navigation: on
 pagegroup: 10-lab
 ---

-# CSC216 Lab 10 Testing
+# CSC 217 Lab 10 Testing
 {% include iconHeader.html type="unitTest,systemTest" %}
 As with any software development project, you must test your code to know if it meets the [requirements](10-lab-requirements) and [design](10-lab-design).
 You should have unit tested your new code as you added functionality functionality.
 Now you will ensure sufficient coverage and system test `PackScheduler`.